aws-samples/amazon-connect-scim-user-management/README.md

 ### Keeping the three deployments in step

 `cdk_source/lambdas` is the canonical handler source.
-The CloudFormation and Terraform trees hold byte-identical copies, because each deployment packages its own Lambda artifacts. `tests/unit/test_handler_copies.py` compares every copy against the canonical version and fails on any difference, so a fix cannot land in one deployment and be forgotten in the others.
+The CloudFormation and Terraform trees hold byte-identical copies, because each deployment packages its own Lambda artifacts. `tests/unit/test_handler_copies.py` compares every copy against the canonical version and fails on any difference.
 After changing a handler, copy it across and re-run the suite.
+Note that this repository has no CI, so that guard only fires when the suite is run locally — run it before opening a pull request.

 The Python tests run against an in-memory Amazon Connect fake rather than mocking boto3 calls in order.
 The fake deliberately models the `SearchUsers` index lag: with an instantly-consistent fake, a handler that reads membership back through `SearchUsers` immediately after a write passes its tests and reports empty membership in production.